Drosera filiformis filiformis Seeds

 Seed Packs are fresh harvested in the Fall, and stored refrigerated.
 Seed count is approximate, but reliable.

-Use: Grows well in the soggy bog garden, greenhouse and indoors.
+Use: Grows well in the soggy bog garden, greenhouse and indoors if dormancy is provided.